 I left the kitchen to join my daughter on the porch.
 I found her there gliding on the swing, engrossed in her PB&J and in her smartphone, of course.
 Her headphones were in, another ‘of course.’

 A memory struck me and I almost said ‘Right’ out loud.
 But I waited a moment to investigate the possible catalyst for the memory.
 It wasn’t Jenny.
 Or her phone or the sandwich.
 I looked around.
 My street of suburban refuge was empty.
 We lived on a dead end so the only traffic, by car or foot, would be neighbors from any of ten houses.
 But no one was about.

 I listened.
 I could faintly hear music leaking from Jenny’s headphones – not loud enough to announce the song (as if I would know it), but loud enough that it was too loud for headphones.

 I closed my eyes.
 I remembered the name was Paris – that I’d never forget.
 I don’t think I could pick it out of a sniff test with other perfumes.
-But why did I suddenly remember Francie’s perfume?
-Oh yeah, the whole thing about Francie and peanut butter and whether she was fat.
+But why did I suddenly remember Francine’s perfume?
+Oh yeah, the whole thing about Francine and peanut butter and whether she was fat.

 Maybe there was some nostalgia.

 Jenny looked up and popped one ear free from its bud.
 “Did you say something, Dad?”

 “Yep.
 But never you mind.
 You go back to studying algebra or whatever you’re doing on your phone.
 Don’t mind me …” she was already putting the earbud back in place … “I’ll just stumble down memory lane on my own.”